 Result.
 But if YOU inherit Aunt Bertha’s home upon her death, and you want to sell it a couple years later for $200,000, your ‘basis’ would $150,000 (the FMV upon her death), instead of $25,000.
 Thus, you only pay tax on $50,000 and you get a big tax benefit selling it after you inherit the property.

-Ultimately, for most middle class Americans, it’s important to remember that you alway’s liked your 1st cousin and didn’t mind seeing them once and a while at a family reunion.
-So just because you aren’t part of the 1% wealthiest people in America and could care less about estate tax, YOU DO care about concept of “Stepped Up Basis”.
+Ultimately, for most middle-class Americans, it’s important to remember that you alway’s liked your 1st cousin and didn’t mind seeing them once and a while at a family reunion.
+So just because you aren’t part of the 1% wealthiest people in America and could care less about the estate tax, YOU DO care about the concept of “Stepped Up Basis”.
 Maybe you should have sent a Christmas Card to your cousin this last December after all.